Space-time accessibility supports participation in after-work leisure activities: Conclusions

-This study investigated how individual-based space–time accessibility (SPA) influences leisure activity participation, with a focus on the Paris region.
-By leveraging high-resolution mobility data, multimodal transport networks, and a capability-based accessibility framework, we demonstrated that SPA—operationalized as the feasible set of leisure opportunities within individuals' time budgets—plays a critical role in shaping both the efficiency of travel (via total travel time) and the diversity of leisure activity locations.
+This study examined the impact of individual-based space–time accessibility (STA) on leisure activity participation, with a focus on the Paris region.
+By leveraging high-resolution GPS data for 2,415 Paris residents, multimodal transport networks, and a capability-based accessibility framework, we demonstrated that STA---operationalized as the feasible set of leisure opportunities within individuals' time budgets---plays a critical role in shaping activity participation.

-Our findings provide strong empirical support for the hypothesis that higher SPA enables more efficient traveling in meeting daily activity demand and richer leisure activity engagement.
-Through structural equation modeling, we identified both direct and indirect pathways: SPA directly promotes greater leisure diversity, but it also reduces travel time, which is associated with lower diversity, resulting in offsetting effects.
-The observed behavioral selectivity in spatial choices further validated the SPA construct as a realistic proxy of individuals' capability sets—particularly among active transport users, who showed stronger alignment with modeled opportunity structures.
+Our results offer robust empirical evidence that greater transport accessibility promotes more efficient travel (i.e., shorter travel times) to fulfill daily activity demand and supports broader participation in leisure activities (i.e., location diversity and activity duration).
+Through structural equation modeling, we identified both direct and indirect effects: STA directly promotes a greater leisure participation, while it also reduces travel time, which is associated with lower participation.
+However, the total effect of STA on leisure activity participation is significantly positive.
+Such countervailing direct and indirect effects (via travel time) demonstrate that expanding opportunity sets does not linearly translate into broader participation, a finding that enriches the theoretical understanding of how capabilities convert into functionings through the mediating role of mobility behavior.
+The observed spatial choices of leisure destinations further validated the STA construct as a realistic proxy for individuals' capability sets---particularly among active transport users, who showed a stronger alignment with modeled opportunity structures.
+This alignment suggests that space–time prisms are not merely geometric constructs but behaviorally meaningful boundaries, providing rare empirical validation of the behavioral relevance of time-geographic constraints for discretionary activities.

-Importantly, the study revealed substantial heterogeneity in accessibility and activity outcomes across population groups.
-Household structures involving caregiving responsibilities (e.g., single parents, couples with children) display lower SPA and reduced leisure participation, pointing to persistent structural constraints.
+Importantly, the study revealed substantial heterogeneity in leisure activity participation across population groups.
+Education, local poverty, and household composition also directly shape leisure participation: positively for higher education and negatively for local poverty and couple-with-children households.
+These reflect how human capital, economic deprivation, and caregiving responsibilities influence discretionary activity engagement beyond the indirect pathways through transport mode and accessibility.
 These findings underscore the importance of considering both the spatial distribution of opportunities and the temporal feasibility of access when designing inclusive transport policies.